zagui440s/personalCP/unsorted/whiteboarding_problems_how_to_succeed.md

 1. Resume screen (i.e. submitting the job application and getting past HR)
 2. Coding Challenge on leetcode or something similar
 3. Technical Interview One.
 It could be ...

     a.
 A technical conversation (talk about a project you've done, a technology you like, etc)

     b.
 A whiteboarding problem
 4. Technical interview Two.
 It could be ...

     a.
 A technical conversation (talk about a project you've done, a technology you like, etc)

     b.
 A whiteboarding problem

     c.
 A take-home coding assignment (a weekend project)

-        - They say "it should take 4hrs".
+        i.
+They say "it should take 4hrs".
 It always takes twice as long.
 Aim to write production-quality code w/best practices, and treat it like a professional task - deliver on time, communicate delays, etc.

 5. Behavioral Interview
 6. Final, final interview (if you're here you're in the running).
 Sometimes just a nontechnical conversation